Delaware Museum of Nature & Science, DelawareNational Parks & Nature

 • If traveling with young children, dedicate time to the Nature Nook for interactive play and story time.

-• Grab a bite at the museum's Rest, Relax & Recharge cafĂ©, which offers sandwiches, salads, snacks, and beverages.
-Alternatively, pack a picnic to enjoy in the museum's outdoor picnic area.
+• Grab a bite at the museum's Rest, Relax & Recharge café, which serves sandwiches, salads, snacks, and beverages.
+Alternatively, enjoy a picnic in the museum's outdoor area.

 Day 2: Brandywine Valley Exploration